davidcmoulton/decodeuri/_posts/2018-02-13-smashing-conference-london-2018-initial-notes.md

 AirBnB: 'air/shots': search engine for style guide that works for both designers and developers.
 Now extended to use machine learning to recognise their UI patterns

 ## Sketch-related
-Sketch to React tool: build mockups in React & then import into
+Sketch to React tool: build mock-ups in React & then import into

 html-sketch-app
 nodeToSketchLayers